Toni77777/awesome-swiftui-libraries/README.md

 - [NukeUI](https://github.com/kean/NukeUI) - Lazy image loading for SwiftUI
 - [SwURL](https://github.com/cmtrounce/SwURL) - Lightweight asynchronous image loading in SwiftUI.
 Fetch and display images from URLs.
 - [CachedAsyncImage](https://github.com/lorenzofiamingo/SwiftUI-CachedAsyncImage) - 🗃️ The simplest way to add cache to your AsyncImage.
 - [swiftui-image-viewer](https://github.com/Jake-Short/swiftui-image-viewer) - Image viewer built in SwiftUI for both local and remote images
+- [CropImage](https://github.com/laosb/CropImage) - A pure SwiftUI view where user can move and resize an image to a pre-defined size.

 ## List
 [scroll to top](#readme)